 Then, the information will be passed along to the TSC's Redress Unit that evaluates any necessary changes.
 From January 2005 to February 2007, 35 percent of people who complained were kept on the list, while 45 percent were either granted a lowered security level or removal from the list [source: U.S. Department of Justice].
 To get through the process, you'll also need some patience because the average wait time for resolving a complaint is 67 days [source: U.S. Department of Justice].

 With so many people being identified as possible terrorists, it may seem nearly impossible for a watch-listed person to slip through government screening.
 However, an audit by the Inspector General of the U.S. Department of Justice in 2007 found that 20 people who were on the watch list were not properly identified and detained when they should have been [source: U.S. Department of Justice].

-To find out more about the U.S. Government's Consolidated Terrorist Watch List, check out the links on the next page.
+To find out more about the U.S. Government's Consolidated Terrorist Watch List, check out the links below.

 Related HowStuffWorks Articles

 - Goo, Sara Kehaulani.
 "Hundreds Report Watch-List Trials."
 The Washington Post.
 August 24, 2004.
 (March 5, 2008) http://www.washingtonpost.com/ac2/wp-dyn/A20199-2004Aug20?language=printer

 - Larence, Eileen R. "Terrorist Watch List Screening."
 Testimony Before the Committee on Homeland Security and Governmental Affairs, U.S. Senate.
 Oct.
 24, 2007.
 (March 5, 2008)